ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 | *Note: This parameter is for advanced users*

 Battery serial number\, automatically filled in for SMBus batteries\, otherwise will be \-1\.
-With UAVCAN it is the battery\_id\.
+With DroneCan it is the battery\_id\.

 .. _BATT2_LOW_TIMER: